nfergu/referrers/README.md

 performing more complex analysis.

-The resulting NetworkX graph consists of nodes of type `ReferrerGraphNode`, with edges directed from objects to their referrers.
+The resulting NetworkX graph consists of nodes of type `ReferrerGraphNode`, with edges directed from referrers to their referents.

 For example, to visualize a graph of references to an object using [NetworkX](https://networkx.org/) and [Matplotlib](https://matplotlib.org/):